dotnet/AspNetCore.Docs/aspnetcore/tutorials/min-web-api.md

 ## Update the generated code

 This tutorial focuses on creating a web API, so we'll delete the Swagger code and the `WeatherForecast` code.
-Replace the contents of the *program.cs* file with the following:
+Replace the contents of the *Program.cs* file with the following:

 [!code-csharp[](min-web-api/samples/6.x/todo/Program.cs?name=snippet_min)]